franciscoyira/portfolio/content/home/experience.md

     date_start: '2017-11-17'
     date_end: '2018-10-01'
     description: |2-
-        * Gave answers to business questions from Walmart merchants and the marketing team by integrating multiple data sources with R and SQL, and by applying statistical modelling, econometrics and data visualisation techniques.
+        * Provided data-driven insights to marketing and merchants, leveraging econometrics and clear storytelling.
-      * Automated ad-hoc reports by using parametrised R Markdown documents.
+      * Automated complex, ad-hoc reports through R Markdown and Tableau, increasing throughput of our team.
-      * Improved the impact evaluation of key company decisions by incorporating causal inference methodologies in otherwise descriptive analyses.
+      * Assessed the impact of key, C-level decisions via causal inference techniques such as Difference in Differences.

 design:
   # background: